MickyHCorbett/MorfLess/syntax/syntax.md

  The BEFORE, AFTER and SIDEBAR tags are optional.
 Other meta tags are also optional.

  MorfLess has the capability to display a page with either a full-width style or two-column style (main and sidebar).
+Note that if there is no Sidebar defined, Main is full-width

  <p align="center">
  <img src="MorfLessWebPageLayout.png" width=50% />